Dasharo/docs/docs/dev-proc/source-code-structure.md

 ## Force-pushes rules

-Force-pushes to `dasharo` and `master` / `main` are forbidden with the following exceptions:

-* rebasing the `dasharo` branch on new coreboot versions
+Force-pushes to `dasharo` and `master` / `main` are forbidden with the exception of rebasing the `dasharo` branch on new coreboot versions.
-* (re-)signing commits (both -S and -s) - shouldn't happen, but if it does happen it would be better to have it fixed by original author than the person that tries to upstream it some time later.

-## Rebasing process
+## Rebase process

 1. Update `master` / `main` branch to the recent coreboot upstream tag (and fetch tags as well)